Kietezuka/Chrome-Extension/README.md

 ## 🧠 Developer Notes

-- All URLs are saved in localStorage under the key "myData"
+- All URLs are saved in localStorage under the key `myData`

 - The Chrome Tabs API is used to fetch the currently active tab’s URL